-(f) The operator of an underground gas storage project shall adhere to an inspection and leak detection protocol that has been approved by the Division.
+- (c) The operator of an underground gas storage project shall employ a real-time data gathering system, such as Supervisory Control and Data Acquisition, by January 1, 2020. - (d) The operator shall continually track all wells that are within the area of review and that are in the same or a deeper zone as the gas storage project and ensure that all such wells that are not plugged and abandoned and that have been inactive for more than two years have cement plugs across all hydrocarbon zones, the base of groundwater that has 10,000 or less milligrams per liter of total dissolved solids content, and groundwater that has 3,000 or less milligrams per liter of total dissolved solids content. - (e) The operator of an underground gas storage project shall adhere to an inspection and leak detection protocol that has been approved by the Division.
 The protocol shall include inspection of the wellhead assembly and attached pipelines for each of the gas storage wells used in association with the underground gas storage project, and the surrounding area within a 100-foot radius of the wellhead of each of the wells used in an underground gas storage project.
-The inspection protocol shall provide for inspection at least once a day, employing effective gas leak detection technology such as infrared imaging, and shall provide for immediately reporting leaks to the Division.
+The inspection protocol shall provide for inspection at least once a day, employing effective gas leak detection technology such as infrared imaging.
 The operator's selection and usage of gas leak detection technology shall take into consideration detection limits, remote detection of difficult to access locations, response time, reproducibility, accuracy, data transfer capabilities, distance from source, background lighting conditions, geography, and meteorology.
 The Division will consult with the California Air Resources Board when reviewing an inspection and leak detection protocol submitted under this subdivision.
-The requirements of this subdivision shall cease to apply to an underground gas storage project if the California Air Resources a monitoring plan under its regulations for that facility.
+The requirements of this subdivision shall cease to apply if the California Air Resources Board adopt and implement regulations with the same or stricter requirements.

-Note: Authority cited: Sections 3013, 3106 and 3180, Public Resources Code.
-Reference: Section 3106, 3180, 3181, 3220 and 3403.5 Public Resources Code.
+Note: Authority cited: Sections 3013 and 3106, Public Resources Code.
+Reference: Section 3106, 3220 and 3403.5 Public Resources Code.